-Spay and neuter surgeries are generally done at our shelter and your Coordinator will advise as to when to return animal to shelter for procedure.
+Spay and neuter surgeries are generally done at our shelter or at a partner clinic and your Coordinator will advise as to when to return animal to shelter for procedure.

 Vaccination & Worming

 FVR - Feline viral rhinotracheitis, a disease that causes sneezing and discharge from eyes and nose (the URI symptoms often seen).